top of page

 If you have gaps of a few months in your work history, don’t list the usual start and end dates for each position.
 Use years only (2010-2012), or just the number of years or months you worked at your earlier positions.

-36. Explain Serial Job Hopping
+Explaining Job Hopping

 If you’ve job-hopped frequently, include a reason for leaving next to each position, with a succinct explanation like “company closed,” “layoff due to downsizing,” or “relocated to a new city.”
 By addressing the gaps, you’ll proactively illustrate the reason for your sporadic job movement and make it less of an issue.

-37. Explain a Long Break in Jobs
+Long Breaks in Jobs

 Re-entering the workforce after a long hiatus?
 This is the perfect opportunity for a summary statement at the top, outlining your best skills and accomplishments.
 Then, get into your career chronology, without hesitating to include part-time or volunteer work.

-38. Don’t Try to Get Cute
+Don’t Try to Get Cute

 Finishing Touches

-39. Ditch “References Available Upon Request”
+Ditch “References Available Upon Request”

 If a hiring manager is interested in you, he or she will ask you for references—and will assume that you have them.
 There’s no need to address the obvious (and doing so might even make you look a little presumptuous!).